xkremento/Veil-API/README.md

 - Assign roles to players (murderer/innocent)
 - View game details with player information
 - Track game history
+- Check if the player was the murderer in a specific game
+- Admin ability to change the murderer in a game

 ### Admin Functionality
 - Manage player roles (promote/demote admins)